Couta Boat Club – Pittwater Chapter + the Wooden Boat School

-When young a family outing to Constitution Dock in Hobart to buy a slab of ‘couta’ for Sunday dinner was the norm.
-Years later, and still dreaming of this scrumptious fish and its untasted since freshness, a wondering about the vessels they were caught from led to an investigation into Couta Boats.
+One of our regular family outings of a Sunday included a trip to Constitution Dock in Hobart to buy a slab of ‘couta’ for dinner.
+Years later, and still dreaming of this scrumptious fish, untasted since, wondering about the vessels they were caught from led to an investigation into Couta Boats.

 For purists there is nothing like the wooden boat.
 Yachts, schooners, launches and cruisers, skiffs of all classes once plied our waterways as vessels of pleasure and trade and as working boats.
 Among these was the Couta Boat, a type of fishing boat sailed in Victoria, Australia, around Sorrento and Queenscliff and along Victoria's west coast as far west as Portland from 1870 until the late 1930’s.